otavioolsilva/otavioolsilva.github.io/_posts/2024-06-20-contributing-to-gnome-checkpoint.md

 ## First week: studying the app and the first issue

 During all my time using GNU/Linux I have used the GNOME Desktop Environment (DE), but had never looked at the code under the hood.
 So, to start contributing to it, not more plausible than look at the issues labeled with the 'newcomers' tag, and that was the greatest motivation for me and [Felipe](https://felipeanibal.github.io/) to choose the [#1232 issue](https://gitlab.gnome.org/GNOME/gnome-calendar/-/issues/1232).
-Futhermore, it was created by one of the maintainers of the project not so long ago and really seemed to be a feasible task, with clear instructions of the behaviour expected to be implemented.
+Futhermore, it was created by one of the maintainers of the project not so long ago and really seemed to be a feasible task, with clear instructions of the behavior expected to be implemented.

 The idea of the issue is: when creating an event on the Calendar you can set its location, which is exibited in the popover widget (the popup box that opens when you click at the event) and in the tooltip (the dialog that is shown when the mouse hovers over the event).
 In the popover, a cool feature is that when the location is a known meeting service link, its name is showed above the URL: